microsoft/project-rome/iOS/reference documentation/MCDAppServiceClientConnectionManager.md

 ### appServiceName
 `@property (nonatomic, readonly, copy, nonnull) NSString* appServiceName;`

 The name of the app service on the target device.
+See [Create and consume an app service](https://docs.microsoft.com/windows/uwp/launch-resume/how-to-create-and-consume-an-app-service) for details.

 ### appIdentifier
 `@property (nonatomic, readonly, copy, nonnull) NSString* appIdentifier;`

-The ID of the app service on the target device.
+The package family name of the remote app service.
+See [Create and consume an app service](https://docs.microsoft.com/windows/uwp/launch-resume/how-to-create-and-consume-an-app-service) for details.

 ## Methods

 ### initWithConnectionRequest
 `-(nullable instancetype)initWithConnectionRequest:(nonnull MCDRemoteSystemConnectionRequest*)request appServiceName:(nonnull NSString*)appServiceName appIdentifier:(nonnull NSString*)appIdentifier delegate:(nonnull id<MCDAppServiceClientConnectionManagerDelegate>)delegate;`

-Initializes the [MCDAppServiceClientConnectionManager](MCDAppServiceClientConnectionManager.md) with a connection request.
+Initializes the [MCDAppServiceClientConnectionManager](MCDAppServiceClientConnectionManager.md) with connection request details.
+The class instance will not request a connection until **openRemote** is called.

 #### Parameters
 * `request` The [MCDRemoteSystemConnectionRequest](MCDRemoteSystemConnectionRequest.md) associated with the target device.